 International students need to submit the following documents:

-- Certification of Finance form: Choose the form below that represents your status as an incoming student.
-Complete Sections I and II yourself.
-Section III is to be completed by your bank.
+- Certification of Finances form: Choose the form below that represents your status as an incoming student.
+Complete Sections A and D yourself.

-If your government or an organization plans to pay for your education and living expenses, an official letter is required.
+- If your government plans to pay for your education and living expenses, an official letter is required.

 If you are planning on transferring from another institution in the U.S. and you are currently an F-1 student, you will need to meet the following requirements: